avielrs/avielrs.github.io/_posts/2020-10-22-Collecting-Twitter-Data-on-the-US-Presidential-Election.md

 Ok.
 I have the data on my desktop!
 Yay!
 Well sort of….

-As I mentioned earlier, the dataset contains a list of Tweet IDs.
-In order to search the tweet API associated with the Tweet ID, I need to rehydrate the Tweet IDs with [Twarc](https://github.com/DocNow/twarc){:target="_blank"} or another installation package of your choosing.
-The reason for rehydrated tweets is because of Twitter API’s [Terms of Service agreement](https://developer.twitter.com/en/developer-terms/agreement-and-policy){:target="_blank"}.
+As I mentioned earlier, the dataset contains a list of tweet IDs.
+The tweet IDs were obtained by GitHub user [echen102](https://github.com/echen102){:target="_blank"} and the data science research group at USC.
+They were obtained by hitting the twitter API endpoints.
+In order to search for tweets regarding the 2020 Presidential election, filters were added to search for specific tweet accounts and tweets with specific users mentioned.
+After collecting the twitter APIs, a provided and organized list of the tweet IDS associated to these tweets were posted on GitHub.

+The reason why a list of tweet IDs are provided, rather than the entire json file is because of Twitter API’s [Terms of Service agreement](https://developer.twitter.com/en/developer-terms/agreement-and-policy){:target="_blank"}.
 The agreement states that developers cannot make large amounts of raw Twitter data available onto the Web.
 This is to ensure user privacy on Twitter.
 For example, if a user decides to delete their tweet, then the developer will not be able to retrieve that tweet.
 As well, private information found in tweet data such as a username or user ID associated to sexual orientation, religion, health, or alleged crime is not permitted to make available to the public on the web.
 Well, that seems fair enough.

+In order to utilize the tweet IDs, I need to **rehydrate**.
+To rehydrate tweet ids means to take a tweet ID and extract the entire tweet API information associated to that ID.

+#### Part 3: Rehydrate

+I decide to rehydrate with the package [Twarc](https://github.com/DocNow/twarc).
+Another package out there is [Hydrator](https://github.com/DocNow/hydrator) (GUI version).
+I could as well directly hit the twitter API endpoint to retrieve the APIs.

+Twarc is a command line tool that archives twitter JSON data.
+What makes Twarc beneficial is that Twarc handles the twitter rate limit for the user and thus able to handle extracting 1 million tweet IDs per day!
+Whereas, Twitter API v2 rate limit is 900 requests/15-minutes thus 43,200 requests per day.
+The total amount of requests per month is limited to 500,000 per user!
+The Twitter's rate limit helps manage large volumes of requests which are placed by thousands of developers each day on twitter.

 #### Step 2: Install packages